 Do you ever feel like you need a classic go-to recipe for fall?

-Something that tastes like fall, smells like fall (like stove-top potpourri!) and makes you wish summer would end early so you wouldn’t look weird making it?
+Something that tastes like fall, smells like fall (like stove-top potpourri!), and makes you wish summer would end early?

 Oh yeah, and something that’s fairly easy and straightforward too would be nice.